 Ways To Create A Secure Attachment

-For hundreds of years, psychologists have studied human behavior and tried to determine exactly what makes us 'do what we do.'
-Time and time again, the question of nurture vs. nature has come up in the discussions.
-Is it genetics that is the ruling factor in how we think and act or is it the way in which one is raised that is the deciding factor?
-The verdict is still out, but the most scientific evidence seems to support the idea that it's a good mixture of both.
+For hundreds of years, psychologists have studied human behavior, trying to determine exactly why we do what we do.
+Time and time again, the question of “nature versus nurture” has arisen: do genetics govern how we think and act, or is the environment in which we're raised the deciding factor?
+Scientific evidence seems to suggest that, in most cases, it's a combination of both.

 Understanding Insecure Attachment